friend1ws/intron_retention_utils/README.md

 ## Introduction

-GenomonIntronRetention is a software for calculating intron retention events genome-wide from RNA sequencing data.
+intron_retention_utils is a software for calculating intron retention events genome-wide from RNA sequencing data.

 ## Dependency